hashicorp/terraform-provider-google/website/docs/r/compute_region_health_check.html.markdown

 * `creation_timestamp` -
   Creation timestamp in RFC3339 text format.

+* `health_check_id` -
+  The unique identifier number for the resource.
+This identifier is defined by the server.

 * `type` -
   The type of the health check.
 One of HTTP, HTTP2, HTTPS, TCP, or SSL.
 * `self_link` - The URI of the created resource.